cosmic-id/cosmic-lora-pulse/LoRaWAN-ANTARES.md

 ## Step by Step

 1. Plug the Cosmic LoRa Ray boards to your Laptop.
 2. COM Port should be activated.
 (If not activated?
-[Install CH340 driver](https://sparks.gogo.co.nz/ch340.html)).
-3. Setup in Arduino IDE :
+Install Pulse [V3 Serial Driver](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all) or [V2 V1 Serial Driver](https://www.dnatechindia.com/cp-2102-driver-download-installation.html)).
-   * Pick the appropriate board : Tools &#8594; Board &#8594; Arduino Pro or Pro Mini
+3. Pick the Board in Arduino IDE as [this steps](README.md#upload-and-examples).
-   * Pick the appropriate processor : Tools &#8594; Board &#8594; ATMega 328P (3.3V 8 MHz)
 4. Add a device and set lora for it in your ANTARES account.
 5. Load [LoRaWAN ANTARES code](examples/LoRaWAN_ANTARES/LoRaWAN_ANTARES.ino) to Arduino IDE.
 6. Modify the code using your access key & registered device address.